 One elected by the full-time professional services staff from among such staff.

 The Board of Governors meets in full four times per session.
-There is an AGM held in December each year and the Board of Governors typically have a short (one-agenda item) meeting thereafter.
+There is an AGM held in December each year.
 Any Conservatoire student or staff member may attend a Board meeting as an observer – 2 weeks’ notice of such attendance should be given to the RCS Secretary.

 Detailed information on the work of the Board is provided in the tabs to the left.
 That information includes the process through which new Governors are appointed.
 If you are interested in becoming a Governor, or require further information on any aspect of the Board’s work please contact the RCS Secretary.